Why I Stopped Trusting OTC Hair and Skincare Brands

 Product: Curl Definer for Curly Hair

-At first glance, Living Proof Curl Definer sounds promising.
-It mentions hydrating oils, strengtheners, and “frizz control” for curls.
+At first glance, the Living Proof Curl Definer sounds promising.
+It boasts hydrating oils, strengtheners, and “frizz control” for curls.
+However, examining the ingredients reveals a more complex picture.

 Full Ingredients List: